abpio/abp-commercial-docs/en/modules/database-tables.md

 ### CmsNewsletterPreferences

-This table is used to maintain the user's preferred settings for receiving newsletters through the [CMS Kit Newsletters system](cms-kit/newsletter.md).
-The information stored in this table helps the CMS system to deliver tailored newsletters to each user, providing a more personalized experience for subscribers.
+This table maintains the user's preferred settings for receiving newsletters through the [CMS Kit Newsletters system](cms-kit/newsletter.md).
+The information stored in this table helps the CMS system to deliver preferred and specific newsletters to each user, providing a more personalized experience for subscribers.

 #### Foreign Keys